-Whichever route you take, make sure you design a book cover that will attract the right book buyers.
+Whichever route you take, design a book cover that will attract the right book buyers.

 A great book cover attracts attention.
 But it is your book description that convinces a reader to buy your book.

-You have to give a reader very good reasons to think about buying your book.
+You have to give a reader excellent reasons to think about buying your book.

 Again, look at the top-selling books in your genre and note the elements in the book descriptions.

 How are they formatted?
-Do they use questions to hook reader interest?
+Do they use questions to hook a reader’s interest?